coder/docs/setup/kubernetes/openshift.md

 ---

-This deployment guide shows you how to customize your [OpenShift Container Platform] cluster in order to deploy Coder.
-The OpenShift Container Platform includes default security features, notably the `restricted` [Security Context Constraint] (SCC), which can interfere with applications, including Coder.
+This deployment guide shows you how to customize your [OpenShift Container Platform] cluster to deploy Coder.

+The OpenShift Container Platform includes security features, notably the restricted [Security Context Constraint] (SCC), that can interfere with Coder.
-This guide describes customizations to the OpenShift cluster as well as Coder that ensure an optimal user experience.
+This guide describes the customizations to the OpenShift cluster and Coder that ensure an optimal user experience.

 [OpenShift Container Platform]: https://www.openshift.com/products/container-platform
 [Security Context Constraint]: https://docs.openshift.com/container-platform/4.7/authentication/managing-security-context-constraints.html

 ## Prerequisites

-- An OpenShift cluster with a Project (Kubernetes namespace) for Coder
+- An OpenShift cluster with a project (Kubernetes namespace) for Coder
-- OpenShift command-line tools (`oc` and `kubectl`)
+- OpenShift command-line tools (`oc` and `kubectl`) installed

-## Modify pod and container security contexts
+## Step 1: Modify pod and container security contexts

-OpenShift's SCC feature enforces particular settings that applications must run with.
-The default `restricted` SCC requires that applications run as a user within a project-specific range (`MustRunAsRange`) and must not define a seccomp profile.
+OpenShift's SCC feature enforces the settings with which applications must run.
+The default SCC setting, `restricted`, requires applications to run as a user within a project-specific range (`MustRunAsRange`) and does not allow apps to define a seccomp profile.

 You can view the restrictions using `oc describe scc restricted`: